JamElyZEuS/Danbooru-Purify/README.md

-# Danbooru-Purify
+# Danbooru-AntiPurify
-## The simplest user script ever to blur all explicit images on Danbooru.
+## The simplest user script ever to blur all general images on Danbooru.
 Usage:
 * Use your favorite userscript extension (I like TamperMonkey)
 * [Install the script](https://github.com/JamElyZEuS/Danbooru-Purify/raw/main/myscr.user.js)